Automotive Technology » Syllabus

 F

-Grading Students will be graded in the following areas:
+Students will be graded in the following areas:

 25% Professional Development

-25% Tests (hands on and written)
+25% Tests (hands-on and written)

-Extra Curricular: First and Second year students are eligible to showcase their knowledge by competing in the Skills USA competitions.
+Extra Curricular: First and Second-year students are eligible to showcase their knowledge by competing in the Skills USA competitions.

 Students may be allowed to bring their vehicles into the shop as a privilege on shop days.
-Instructors must approve and will write a pass.
-All bills must be paid in full and the work must be checked by the instructor before any vehicle leaves the shop.
+Instructors must approve and write a daily vehicle pass.*Note* No riders will be allowed in the vehicle with the pass holder.
+Any and all bills must be paid in full and the work must be checked by the instructor before any vehicle leaves the shop.
 Students will not be allowed to test drive any vehicles including school vehicles.